Current Work

 hate not love

-was all in his fearful mind.
+was only left in his fearful mind.

 Love keeps lovers occupied